Medical shelter being built at NRG Park for emergency coronavirus use

 The county is building the facilities before they are needed, and actually hope they will never need to be used.

-It is hoped that local hospitals will not be overrun and that there is enough capacity to treat everyone who might get sick with the coronavirus.
+They're hoping local hospitals will not be overrun and hope there is enough capacity to treat everyone who might get sick with the coronavirus.

-County officials hope the federal government will eventually reimburse them if the vote for the $60 million passes.
+County officials hope the federal government will eventually reimburse them for the project.

 Follow Jeff Ehling on Facebook and Twitter.